dolamroth/starlette-web/docs/common/channels.md

 In practice, this means, that you have to instantiate channels with `async with` block, every time you need to use them.
 See `starlette_web.tests.contrib.test_channels.TestChannelLayers` for examples of usage.

+It is preferable to **only use channels as async context manager**, since it registers its own `anyio.TaskGroup`.
+In some cases, when you need to split channel creation and deletion, like with websockets, there are available synchronisation mechanisms with `anyio.Event`.
+See websocket chat test `starlette_web.tests.views.websocket.ChatWebsocketTestEndpoint` for example of usage.